Spinning Partial Waves for Scattering Amplitudes in $d$ Dimensions: External mixed symmetry tensors

 It preserves the space of functions $f(t,x,y)$ polynomial in $x$ and $y$ as above.
 Moreover, notice that $\Delta^{(d)}_{l,\ell,l',\ell'}$ is consistent with the previous MST-STT result when $\ell'=0$, acting on functions $f(t,y)$,

 \paragraph{Solution theory} In this case we are dealing with a differential equation in three variables $(t,x,y)$, which makes the strategy more difficult.
 Nevertheless, we want to proceed in the usual way: we solve for a boundary case to obtain a seed function, and then use weight-shifting operators.
+We summarise the steps by the following diagram, More precisely: \begin{itemize}